 Students and parents are assigned logins and passwords to allow them to access educational information and track academic progress on Skyward.

-Skyward can be accessed through the district or high school website under District Applications on the left column of the page.
-Click on Skyward and then enter the login and password.
-All students and parents are encouraged to login to Skyward and monitor attendance and academic performance on a frequent basis.
-If you need assistance with a password or login, contact your child's SLC secretary.
+- Skyward can be accessed through the district or high school website by clicking on the Skyward icon at the top of the page. - Click on Skyward and then enter the login and password.
+All students and parents are encouraged to login to Skyward and monitor attendance and academic performance on a frequent basis. - If you need assistance with a password or login, contact your child's SLC secretary.